Guide for our members

 Youth protection and risk management

 The safety of young people is a top priority for any Rotary-related activity, especially when travel is involved.
-Find our Statement of Conduct for Working with Youth and more information on student safety and risk management in the Rotary Youth Protection Guide.
+Visit the Youth Protection page on My Rotary or find our Statement of Conduct for Working with Youth and more information on student safety and risk management in the Rotary Youth Protection Guide.
 Take the online course Protecting Youth Program Participants in the Learning Center.

 Strengthen international understanding and service

-Before you start planning club activities and service projects, review the basics in the Interact Guide for Rotary Club Sponsors and Advisers (PDF).
+Before you start planning club activities and service projects, review the basics in the Interact Guide for Rotary Club Sponsors and Advisers (PDF) or the Interact Guide for Interactors (PDF).
 Then help Interact members identify their unique skills and interests and form a plan.
 Here are more ideas to help:

 - Be part of something bigger by supporting Rotary’s causes.